janhalen/sandbox-samtale-documentation/docs/architecture.md

 # Project Architecture

-> Replace this with a brief introduction to the architecture documentation
+> Replace this with a brief introduction to the architecture documentation.

 [Architecture Diagram](#architecture-diagram) | [Components](#components) | [Data Flow](#data-flow)